Iron cross gymastics exercise

 In this guide, I will be walking you through each step on how to iron cross from the absolute beginning, to finally mastering the iron cross exercise.

 I will show you how to build up the iron cross the fastest and safest way possible, whether you want to do it in the gym, outside or in the gymnastic hall.

 The cross is a popular and highly advanced movement often seen by gymnasts.
-It looks damn cool and you've got to be extremely strong to master this movement.
+It looks cool and you've got to be very strong to master this movement.

 If you want to learn how to iron cross you first have to prepare your joints for the massive stress they are going to endure.
 Preparation is the most important facet in mastering the iron cross exercise.
 I’ve endured many injuries, especially the bicep tendon, which is very annoying if you want to progress in the cross.

 Understand that with the iron cross, your bicep must lengthen itself to almost it’s full length.
 You also pronate your underarm a bit which lengthens the biceps even more.
 Then, you put maximal force on the muscle which makes it extremely sensitive to injuries.
 This is something you have to understand in order to safely progress in this movement.

 So it's recommended to not jump up and just try the exercise for fun.
 It’s a lot about developing the muscle- and tendon strength/resistance by doing specific exercises.

 Getting the central nervous system used to the pattern of the iron cross is essential.
 In fact, this is backed up by science.
 So in order to learn how to perform the iron cross, I’ve developed a step by step tutorial for you for the absolute beginner and those of you that are more advanced.